Reduction of Feynman Integrals in the Parametric Representation II: Reduction of Tensor Integrals: Examples

 The polynomials $A$, $B$, $\bar{A}$ and $\bar{B}$ for this integral are

 Then tensor integrals can be parametrized by using the method described in \cref{Sec:MethI}.
 For example, we have

-It's easy to check that this result is consistent with the one obtained by using the standard tensor reduction method.
-The resulting scalar integrals can further be reduced by solving IBP identities generated by using \cref{Eq:DimShiftFreeIBP}.
+It is easy to check that this result is consistent with the one obtained by using the standard tensor-reduction method.
+The resulting scalar integrals can further be reduced by solving IBP identities generated by using \cref{Eq:DimShiftFreeIBPII}.